stackitcloud/terraform-provider-stackit/docs/index.md

-# STACKIT Provider
+# STACKIT Terraform Provider

-The STACKIT provider is the official Terraform provider to integrate all the resources developed by STACKIT.
+The STACKIT Terraform provider is the official Terraform provider to integrate all the resources developed by [STACKIT](https://www.stackit.de/en/).

 ## Example Usage